 They soothe and make me feel better, let’s leave it at that.
-These are just some ideas that I have used for my daughters, grandkids, and other family members.
+These are just some ideas that I have used for my family, including our four daughters, the grandkids, and other family members.

-I bet many of you have used these very same home remedies to help your cold.
+I bet many of you have used these very same home remedies to help deal with your cold.
 Did you grow up with Vicks VapoRub?
 I sure did.
-If my sisters or I got the sniffles out came the jar of Vicks VapoRub.
+If my sisters or I got the sniffles, out came the jar of Vicks VapoRub.

 We would rub it on our chests and the smell always helped us breathe better.
 I think that’s one of the reasons I love essential oils because I love the smell of Vicks and similar medications.